The Mexican peso has a rich and influential history

-The Mexican peso is one of the oldest currencies in North America, and was used in Mexico, Canada and the United States until the mid 1800s.
+The Mexican peso is one of the oldest currencies in North America and was used in Mexico, Canada and the United States until the mid-1800s.
 It originated from the Spanish real pieces of eight that were issued by the Spanish government during colonization.
-The Mexican peso was the model for the Singapore and Brunei dollar as well as the Hong Kong dollar, Japanese yen an the Chinese yuan.
+The Mexican peso was the model for the Singapore and Brunei dollar as well as the Hong Kong dollar, Japanese yen and the Chinese yuan.

 Money was issued by local authorities and private banks until the 1920s until 1925, the Bank of Mexico was created to serve as the nation’s central bank to achieve stability and be able to compete in the national foreign exchange market.

 The new peso

 In 1993, the new peso or nuevos pesos, were introduced in 10, 20, 50 and 100 centavos, and 1, 2, 5, 10, 20 and 50 nuevos pesos.
 The 5 and 10 centavos contained stainless steel, while the 20 and 50 centavos were made of aluminum bronze.
 The nuevo peso denominations were bimetallic, with the 1, 2 and 5 nuevos pesos having aluminum bronze centers and stainless steel rings, and the 10, 20 and 50 nuevos pesos having .925 silver centers and aluminum bronze rings.

 President Carlos Salinas de Gortari removed the old pesos from circulation over a three year period, having people trade in their old notes for new ones.

 By 1996, the word nuevo was removed from the currency and retired from circulation.
 New 10 pesos were introduced with base metal replacing the silver center.
 The 20, 50, and 100-peso coins are the only currently circulating coinage in the world to contain any silver.